 Pros of a Fixed Indexed Annuity

 Perhaps the best benefit of a fixed indexed annuity is that it’s protected from the volatility of the market.
-As we state above, your money is never actually in the stock market.
+As we stated above, your money is never actually in the stock market.
 Your crediting strategy tracks the stock market, but you don’t own securities that can fall in value.
 In turn, you don’t have to worry about losing funds.

-To entice buyers, insurance companies will often offer a high initial fixed interest rate.
+- Higher Fixed Rate: To entice buyers, insurance companies will often offer a high initial fixed interest rate.
 Sometimes this high rate is “enhanced” or “boosted,” so it may only be for a year though.
 The insurance company also guarantees a minimum interest rate.
 This can be appealing in an environment where interest rates are less than 1%, as most caps are 1%.

-Fixed indexed annuities can be opened as joint contracts.
+- Joint Contract Option: Fixed indexed annuities can be opened as joint contracts.
 If you decide to go this route, you or your spouse will take over the contract should either of you pass away.
 This level of protection can be comforting, as it ensures your money will stay in your family.